Scroll down for selected seat details

 7. How will I know what the master track speed is?
 1 to 2 weeks before the event we will release a gpx track log that will contain track point timestamps.
 You can use this information to calculate what your average speed should be.
 Note: Garmin BaseCamp is the tool we are using to analyze tracks and determine checkpoint arrival times.

-8. IMPORTANT: You will be scored by GPS track log file that you will turn in to the scorers at the end of each day.
+8. IMPORTANT: You will be scored by GPS track log file that you will turn in to the scorers at the end of the TSD component.
 The format is a raw, unedited gpx file of your complete track for the day.
 You will need to use a GPS or a SmartPhone/Tablet app that can record your track and show a time stamp for each trackpoint.
 We will overlay your track on the master track checkpoints to determine how early or late you were.
 You must be able to provide us your track electronically via Bluetooth, Wireless, USB or SD card for us to score you.

 9. How is ‘Tread Lightly’ being incorporated into this course?
 A: Good question.
 The event organizers will have taken and passed the “Tread Lightly!
 101” awareness course and have incorporated TL principles in this event.
 All participants are encouraged to take the training as well. https://tread-lightly.teachable.com/p/online-awareness-course.
 Additionally, we are posting a list of Do’s and Don’ts that all participants must adhere to.
 Lastly, we’ll be looking at your tracks for evidence of blatant speeding.